 Instruction to TGmf Editor: Update TGmf D1.0 P3702L56 as shown below.

 For operation using 20 MHz channel spacing, the transmitted spectrum shall have a 0 dBr (dB relative to the maximum spectral density of the signal) bandwidth not exceeding 18 MHz, –20 dBr at 11 MHz frequency offset, –28 dBr at 20 MHz frequency offset, and the maximum of –40 dBr and –39 dBm/MHz at 30 MHz frequency offset and above.
 The transmitted spectral density of the transmitted signal shall fall within the spectral mask, as shown in Figure 17-13 (Transmit spectrum mask for 20 MHz transmission).
-The measurements shall be made using a 100 kHz resolution bandwidth and a 30 kHz video bandwidth.
+Measurements for comparison against –39 dBm/MHz shall be made using a 1 MHz resolution bandwidth and a 30 kHz video bandwidth.
+Other measurements shall be made using a 100 kHz resolution bandwidth and a 30 kHz video bandwidth.

-For operation using 10 MHz channel spacing, the transmitted spectrum shall have a 0 dBr bandwidth not exceeding 9 MHz, –20 dBr at 5.5 MHz frequency offset, –28 dBr at 10 MHz frequency offset, and the maximum of –40 dBr and –50 dBm/MHz at 15 MHz frequency offset and above.
+For operation using 10 MHz channel spacing, the transmitted spectrum shall have a 0 dBr bandwidth not exceeding 9 MHz, –20 dBr at 5.5 MHz frequency offset, –28 dBr at 10 MHz frequency offset, and the maximum of –40 dBr and –39 dBm/MHz at 15 MHz frequency offset and above.
 The transmitted spectral density of the transmitted signal shall fall within the spectral mask, as shown in Figure 17-14 (Transmit spectrum mask for 10 MHz transmission).
-The measurements shall be made using a 100 kHz resolution bandwidth and a 30 kHz video bandwidth.
+Measurements for comparison against –39 dBm/MHz shall be made using a 1 MHz resolution bandwidth and a 30 kHz video bandwidth.
+Other measurements shall be made using a 100 kHz resolution bandwidth and a 30 kHz video bandwidth.

-For operation using 5 MHz channel spacing, the transmitted spectrum shall have a 0 dBr bandwidth not exceeding 4.5 MHz, –20 dBr at 2.75 MHz frequency offset, –28 dBr at 5 MHz frequency offset, and the maximum of –40 dBr and –47 dBm/MHz at 7.5 MHz frequency offset and above.
+For operation using 5 MHz channel spacing, the transmitted spectrum shall have a 0 dBr bandwidth not exceeding 4.5 MHz, –20 dBr at 2.75 MHz frequency offset, –28 dBr at 5 MHz frequency offset, and the maximum of –40 dBr and –39 dBm/MHz at 7.5 MHz frequency offset and above.
 The transmitted spectral density of the transmitted signal shall fall within the spectral mask, as shown in Figure 17-15 (Transmit spectrum mask for 5 MHz transmission).
-The measurements shall be made using a 100 kHz resolution bandwidth and a 30 kHz video bandwidth.
+Measurements for comparison against –39 dBm/MHz shall be made using a 1 MHz resolution bandwidth and a 30 kHz video bandwidth.
+Other measurements shall be made using a 100 kHz resolution bandwidth and a 30 kHz video bandwidth.

+NOTE – If a measurement made using 100 kHz resolution bandwidth is lower than –49 dBm/100 kHz, then the measurement can be considered to be lower than –39 dBm/MHz.
+However, if a measurement made using 100 kHz resolution bandwidth is higher than –49 dBm/100 kHz, then the measurement cannot be considered to be higher than –39 dBm/MHz.

 19.3.18.1 Transmit spectrum mask